harrislapiroff/chromamine.com/src/posts/shooting-with-a-nikon-d70-in-the-smartphone-age.md

 _Drinks in a medium-lit bar with Jen.
 Left: Nikon, Right: iPhone_

 Both cameras struggle in dim lighting, but the iPhone produces images that are a little sharper and have colors that feel truer-to-life.
-The D70 images above required a fair bit of processing to get even to this level and, with my current editing skills, I still wasn't able to get them closer to reality.
+The D70 image above required a fair bit of processing to get it to this level and, with my current editing skills, I still wasn't able to get it closer to reality.

 # Depth of field effects on the D70 are more pronounced and natural.